yoonsikp/pycubelut/README.md

 </p>

 ## Overview
-Many professionals apply 3D LUTs to obtain a certain look to their images and videos, and this is usually done with proprietary software such as Adobe Photoshop or Final Cut Pro. `pycubelut` was created to be the first easy to use, open-source, command-line tool to apply Adobe Cube LUTs to images.
+Many professionals apply 3D LUTs to obtain a certain look and feel to their images and videos, which is usually done with proprietary software such as Adobe Photoshop or Final Cut Pro. `pycubelut` was created to be the first easy to use, open-source, command-line tool to apply Adobe Cube LUTs to images.

 In the context of images, a Lookup Table (LUT) is a table describing a transformation of RGB values.
 There are multiple types of LUTs used in image processing, most common being 1D LUTs and 3D LUTs.
 A 1D LUT contains an independent transformation for each colour channel, meaning there would be three 1D LUTs defined (for Red, Green, and Blue).
 However, a 3D LUT has every colour in RGB space directly mapped to another specified colour (ℝ³ -> ℝ³), allowing for powerful and arbitrary transformations, such as greyscale, false colour, and hue shifts.
 All colour effects, such as gamma, contrast, brightness, etc. can be encoded as a 3D LUT.